kyverno/playground/README.md

 By default, all Kubernetes builtin resources are supported.
 To work with custom resources you need to provide the custom resource definition.

 Providing custom resource definitions can be done in different ways:
-* Using the `--builtin-crds` flag in the backend (see the list of [supported built-in CRDs](#supported-built-in-custom-resource-definitions))
+* Using the `--engine-builtin-crds` flag in the backend (see the list of [supported built-in CRDs](#supported-built-in-custom-resource-definitions))
-* Using the `--local-crds` flag in the backend, pointing to a directory containing yaml CRD definitions
+* Using the `--engine-local-crds` flag in the backend, pointing to a directory containing yaml CRD definitions
 * Paste your CRD yaml definitions directly in the frontend

 ### Supported built-in custom resource definitions